imagochan/FanFictionReaderChan/README.md

 Forked from genious7
 Updated dependencies and gradle released with debug apk so that you don't need to compile the app.

+apparently this app only works with fanfiction.net and now they have an app. idk if ao3 was ever supported, welp this sucks since I was looking for a tachiyomi-like app but for fanfictions.